tinue/sharp-pocket-computer/pc1600-serial/README.md

 The options are:
 * `--printer (-p)`: Simulate a printer.
 The tool launches, and displays all output onto the console.
 Terminate the tool with `Ctrl-C`.
-* `--load`: Load a file onto the PC-1600.
+* `--load (-l)`: Load a file onto the PC-1600.
 Before launching the tool, enter `LOAD "COM1:"` on the PC-1600.
-* `--save`: Save a file from the PC-1600 to the PC.
-Lanuch the tool, and then enter `SAVE "COM1:"` on the PC-1600.
+* `--save (-s)`: Save a file from the PC-1600 to the PC.
+Launch the tool, and then enter `SAVE "COM1:"` on the PC-1600.

+A file with the extension `.bas` will be automatically converted into the proper PC-1600 format, and no manual work is required.
+Any other extension (e.g. `.img`) is sent to the PC-1600 unchanged.

 ### Settings for the Sharp PC-1600 serial port
 After a reset / power loss of the PC-1600, these commands need to be entered